I invite you to do experience a little activity with me right now, if you are seated or standing, just to feel some physiological differences.

 Emotions are embodied.
 They don’t live in your head.
 You are an emotional being.
 You have responses to emotions.
 They work for you or against you.
 And they don’t go unnoticed.
 They show up in your posture, your voice tone, your facial expressions.
 Emotions are embodied feeling states that can change your thinking and behavior.

 I want acknowledge a person in the field of positive psychology whose work I love and who has deeply influenced my work.
 Dr. Barbara Fredrickson, at the University of North Carolina at Chapel Hill.
+I became aware of her work through my study of Appreciative Inquiry.

 She heads up the Positive Emotions and Psychophysiology Laboratory (a.k.a., PEP Lab) and she has made her work the study of positive emotions.